-The Norwegian greenhouse gas emission inventory has been produced for more than two decades.
+The Norwegian CO2 emission inventory has been produced for more than three decades, and was gradually expanded with other emission components.
 It started as a collaboration between Statistics Norway and the Norwegian Environment Agency, and the reporting to the UNFCCC has evolved based on this greenhouse gas emission inventory.
-The Norwegian Environment Agency, Statistics Norway and the Norwegian Institute of Bioeconomy Research are the institutions in the national greenhouse gas inventory system in Norway.
+The Norwegian Environment Agency, Statistics Norway and the Norwegian Institute of Bioeconomy Research (NIBIO) are the institutions in the national greenhouse gas inventory system in Norway.
 Statistics Norway is responsible for the calculation of emissions from the Energy, IPPU, Agriculture and Waste source categories.
-The Norwegian Institute of Bioeconomy Research (NIBIO) is responsible for the calculations of emission and removals from Land Use, Land-Use Change and Forestry (LULUCF).
+The Norwegian Institute of Bioeconomy Research is responsible for the calculations of emission and removals from Land Use, Land-Use Change and Forestry (LULUCF).